What Does It Mean to Love Your Neighbor in the New Year

 MOTIVATED BY LOVE

 I receive daily Google Alerts by email with links to stories, articles, and videos that use the phrase "Love Your Neighbor."
-Skimming those during 2023 showed hundreds, if not thousands, of examples of what that phrase does not mean.
+Skimming those during 2023 and 2024 showed hundreds, if not thousands, of examples of what that phrase does not mean.

 First, "love your neighbor" is not a political weapon.

-A popular weaponization of the phrase claims a politician is not true to their values because they do not approve of a policy that others have determined represents "loving your neighbor."
+A popular weaponization of the phrase claims that politicians are not true to their values because they disapprove of a policy that others have determined represents "loving your neighbor."
+Many of today's hot-button political topics fall into this category.
+But loving your neighbor is not a phrase about political policy.

 Third, "loving your neighbor" is not a passive idea.